xuboso/xuboso.github.io/about.md

 I'm a PHP developer and I have worked with Symfony2 for more than one year.

-I'm expert in Symfony2, Doctrine ORM.
+I'm expert in Symfony2, Doctrine ORM and mySQL.

 I know well about html, css, jquery and a little javascript.

 ### tools I used to build websites
++ git
 + composer
 + less
 + sass